Offline-online approximation of multiscale eigenvalue problems with random defects: Setting and numerical methods

 \subsection{An alternate offline-online strategy}

 In this section, we define an enhanced offline-online strategy for random checkerboard-type coefficients, particularly when $Q=[0,1]^d$.
-Note that, if $Q$ is a proper subset of $[0,1]^d$, the sum constraint $\sum \mu_i=1$ is necessary to guarantee the correct value of the coefficient $A$ at points $x$ where defects can never occur.
+Note that, if $Q$ is a proper subset of $[0,1]^d$, the sum constraint $\sum_i \mu_i=1$ is necessary to guarantee the correct value of the coefficient $A$ at points $x$ where defects can never occur.
 One example is the case of random erasure and points $x$ corresponding to the value $A_\mathrm{per}$ independent of the realization.
-However, in the random checkerboard case, the sum constraint $\sum \mu_i=1$ is merely used to guarantee uniqueness of the $\mu_i$.
+That means, in random erasure, the sum constraint $\sum_i \mu_i= 1$ is crucial to obtain the correct multiscale basis functions that preserve the mean value of the solution over each coarse element and one cannot relax this restriction for the underlying random erasure model.
+However, in the random checkerboard case, the sum constraint $\sum_i \mu_i=1$ is merely used to guarantee uniqueness of the $\mu_i$.
 The alternate method we propose takes advantage of this by relaxing the sum constraint to be a real number $s$ that is adapted to the underlying distribution to obtain more accurate results.
 In the explained random checkerboard example, we use the Bernoulli distribution.
 However, other probability distributions on the interval $[\alpha, \beta]$, such as the uniform distribution, are possible in general as well.
 To this end, we consider the coefficient $A$ of the following form

 for the alternate approach where $\tilde{\beta}_j$ are independent and identically distributed random variables with $\tilde{\beta}_j\in \{\alpha, \beta\}$.
 The index set $J$ and the offline coefficients $A_i$ are defined as in Section \ref{sec: offline}.
 We emphasize that, for the random checkerboard case, this is just a re-writing of the coefficient.